 Quality Of Life In Seniors

-Finding purpose by being of service to others, being socially engaged, and staying active both physically and mentally will help seniors find and maintain a fulfilling life for years to come.
+Finding purpose by being of service to others, being socially engaged, getting regular physical activity and engaging in challenging mental activities will help seniors to find and maintain a fulfilling life for years to come.